dannybombastic/symfony-5-codespace/README.md

 ```

-##### afther it and adding all our annotations your have to generate the migrations file like that:
+##### afther it and adding all our annotations your have to generate the migrations file like this:
 ```sh
 -   symfony console doctrine:migrations:diff
 ```